ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 If it has, or a closely related issue exists, please add your comments to the existing issue.

 If your issue isn't already listed, then create a New Issue.
-Provide details of your suggestion and include the tutorial name and page to which your suggestion applies.
+Provide details of your suggestion and include the tutorial name and page to which your suggestion applies, as well as your email address.
 One of our technical team will review your suggestion and resolve it if they can.
 They may contact you if they need some more clarification.